-- Totally enclosed vessels, cylinders, gas containers, aerosols or any other pressurised container. - Vessels containing volatile or flammable substances, acids or alkalines. - Ammunitions, cartridges, or explosive material of any type. - Hardened or high-speed steels, engine pistons, automotive valves or valve seats. - Any metal or substance likely to fly from the blades of the Shear whilst being cut. - In ated automobile and lorry tyres. - Any other substances likely to cause injury to the operator or bystander.
+- Totally enclosed vessels, cylinders, gas containers, aerosols or any other pressurised container. - Vessels containing volatile or flammable substances, acids or alkalines. - Ammunitions, cartridges, or explosive material of any type. - Hardened or high-speed steels, engine pistons, automotive valves or valve seats. - Any metal or substance likely to fly from the blades of the Shear while being cut. - Inflated automobile tires. - Any other substances likely to cause injury to the Operator or by-stander.